 "The new president who replaced Chavez," said the General.

 "I just blew a trumpet to president Chavez", "the soldier said trumpeter.

-"NGOs in civil society to speak only a narrow interpretation," said Tariq Ali.
-In the case of Latin America explicitly stated by Tariq Ali that NGOs actually made to paralyze the movement of people, do depoliticization and run projects funded for the benefit of the donor.
+"NGO speak only of civil society in the narrow interpretation," says Tariq Ali.
+In the case of Latin America as expressly stated by Tariq Ali that NGOs actually made to immobilize the movement of people, do depoliticization and run projects funded for the benefit of the donor.

-One of the concerns that emerged from the participants is also about the responsibility of intellectuals in political change.
+One of the concerns that emerged from the participants is also about intellectual responsibility in political change.
 According to Usman Hamid, the intellectual can not remain silent, but must do a political action to bring about change.
 But the problem in Indonesia for his choice of political struggle is entering through mainstream parties are corrupt.
 Usman who was shocked to groom large party seemed to realize that the major parties are corrupt condition is not 'best way' to the political struggle for intellectual today.

 "Intellectual diminishing critical", said Tariq Ali.
 These symptoms occur in nearly all parts of the world, even in Latin America, most of the traditional intellectual is precisely opposite to the movement of people.
 Except in China, many intellectuals who opposed the government into a democratic pioneer issues ororiterianisme against the Chinese government.
 "But unfortunately most of them do it from America.
 "The intellectuals who want to make a change must take part in a broader social movement.
 "That must be created now is an organic intellectual who has a connection with the mass movement and political alternatives," said Tariq Ali.